ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

 must have enough identifiable information to match the :ref:`uploading and finalizing ID policies <uploading_and_finalizing_policies>` of the group.
 Here you can also assign one or more task schedules to the patient.
 You can specify the start date of the schedule or leave it blank.
-If you leave it blank the start date will be the date the patient registers themselves and their tablet with the server.
+If you leave it blank, the start date will be the date the patient first downloads the schedule from the server.

 Advanced use: There is an optional form field to specify any patient-specific settings for the tasks.
 This is a JSON object keyed on the task table name